-Yuval Zorn is one of the most prominent Israeli conductors of his generation, particularly active in the fields of opera and contemporary music.
+Hailed by Gramophone Magazine as “one of today’s most distinctive symphonic and opera conductors”, Yuval Zorn is one of the most prominent Israeli conductors of his generation, particularly active in the fields of opera and contemporary music.
 His work embraces a wide repertoire and his performances have gained him critical acclaim for their sensitivity, energy and richness of detail.
-Former Kapellmeister at the Frankfurt Opera and former member of the Young Artists Programme at the Royal Opera House, Covent Garden, he performed with leading orchestras and ensembles as well as at major festivals in Israel, Europe and America.
-Recent credits include Werther and Nabucco for the Israeli Opera and amongst his future projects are the world premières of H. Ajashvili's opera Cut Glass at in Tel Aviv, Michele Rusconi’s Hiob on tour with Ensemble Meitar in Switzerland, a concert with Lisette Oropesa at the Teatro Muncipal in Rio de Janeiro, Il barbiere di siviglia at the Israeli Opera and the release of his first solo album LANDSCAPES.
+Former Kapellmeister at the Frankfurt Opera and former member of the Young Artists Programme at the Royal Opera House, Covent Garden, he performed with leading orchestras and ensembles as well as at major festivals in Israel, Europe and the Americas.
+His projects this season include the continued collaborations with the Jerusalem Symphony Orchestra and the Israeli Contemporary Players, a new production of L’Italiana in Algeri at the Israeli Opera, the world première of Hana Ajiashvili’s opera Cut Glass with Ensemble Meitar, and his debut at the Rossini Opera Festival in Pesaro.

-Born 1976 in Jerusalem, Yuval Zorn is a graduate of the Rubin Academy of Music and Dance in Jerusalem in Piano and Conducting, and is an alumnus of the National Opera Studio in London.
+Born 1976 in Jerusalem, Yuval Zorn is a graduate of the Jerusalem Academy of Music and Dance in Piano and Conducting and is an alumnus of the National Opera Studio in London.
 He then joined the music staff at Glyndebourne and at the English National Opera, before having been taken on as the first conductor to join the Young Artists Programme at the Royal Opera House, Covent Garden in 2002.
-During his time at the ROH he served as part of the music staff on numerous productions, primarily as assistant to the ROH’s music director Antonio Pappano.
-Since leaving the ROH he has broadened his opera repertoire by assisting conductors such as Daniel Harding, Iván Fischer, Kazushi Ono, Kirill Petrenko and Sebastian Weigle amongst many others, in houses such as the Danish Royal Theatre, Glyndebourne Festival, The Liceo in Barcelona, Aix en Provence and more.
+During his time at the ROH he served as part of the music staff on numerous productions, primarily as an assistant to the ROH’s music director Sir Antonio Pappano.
+Since leaving the ROH he has broadened his opera repertoire by assisting conductors such as Daniel Harding, Iván Fischer, Kazushi Ono, Kirill Petrenko and Sebastian Weigle amongst many others, in houses and festivals such as the Danish Royal Theatre, Glyndebourne, The Liceo in Barcelona, Aix en Provence and more.

-As a guest conductor, Yuval Zorn conducted at the Israeli Opera (Don Carlo, Mefistofele and Macbeth), the Oldenburgisches Staatstheater (Sciarrino’s Lohengrin), the Orquestra Sinfônica Brasileira at the Teatro Municipal in Rio de Janeiro (Il turco in italia), The Frankfurt Opera, The Royal Opera House (World premiere of D. le Gendre’s Bird of Night), the Münchener Biennale, the Ruhr Triennale and the Israeli Music Fest amongst others.
-He worked with leading orchestras such as the London Philharmonia, the Orchestra of the Age of Enlightenment, Bochumer Symphoniker, Jerusalem Symphony Orchestra, the Israel Symphony Orchestra and the Jerusalem Camerata as well as with leading ensembles such as Ensemble Modern, Ensemble Resonanz, Israeli Contemporary Players and the Meitar Ensemble with whom he toured Canada and the USA in 2015.
+As a guest conductor, Yuval Zorn conducted at the Israeli Opera (Don Carlo, Mefistofele, Macbeth, Werther, Nabucco and Il barbiere di siviglia), the Oldenburgisches Staatstheater (Sciarrino’s Lohengrin), the Frankfurt Opera, the Orquestra Sinfônica Brasileira at the Teatro Municipal in Rio de Janeiro (Il turco in Italia), the Royal Opera House (World première of Dominique le Gendre’s Bird of Night), the Münchener Biennale, the Ruhr Triennale and the Israeli Music Festival amongst others.
+He worked with leading orchestras such as the London Philharmonia, the Orchestra of the Age of Enlightenment, Bochumer Symphoniker, Jerusalem Symphony Orchestra, the Israel Symphony Orchestra and the Jerusalem Camerata as well as with leading ensembles such as Ensemble Modern, Ensemble Resonanz, Israeli Contemporary Players and Ensemble Meitar with whom he toured Canada, the USA and Switzerland.